On Demand

 Base Camp: Dharchula

-Days: 7 Days
+Duration: 7 Days

 Altitude: 15,590 ft

-Grade: Easy to Moderate
+Grade: Easy

-Trek Description
+Adi Kailash Trek Description

 Adi Kailash, also known as “Chota Kailash”, is a significant pilgrimage destination located in the Pithoragarh district of Uttarakhand, India.
-The altitude of Adi Kailash is approximately 6000 m/ 19700 ft, and it is situated in Kuti village, which is the last village of Uttarakhand’s Kumaon region.
+The altitude of Adi Kailash is approximately 6000 m/ 19700 ft, and it is situated near Kuti village, which is the last village of Uttarakhand’s Kumaon region.
 The name of this village, “Kuti,” came from “Kunti,” the mother of the legendary Pandava family (a prominent character in the Mahabharata).

 According to Puranas, when Shiva and Parvati were on their way from Kailash Mansarovar to Triyuginarayan for their marriage, they took a halt in Adi Kailash, Pithoragarh.